 Here’s how I think of a website.
 There is a person who is trying to solve a problem, and they are looking for something.
 So they go online looking to solve that problem.
 When they come to your site, they are quickly trying to identify whether or not their problem can be solved by your company.
 If they can’t find specific mention of their problem, they will often click away to another site.

 The website is about you not them

 Sticking with this idea that a website is made for a person trying to solve a problem.
-When this person is searching online they are very selfish.
+When this person is searching online, they are very selfish.
 All they are thinking about is themselves and their problem.
 They don’t care about you, your company or your reputation.
 Many businesses make the mistake of making their website about themselves.
 They mention how many years they have been in business or what services they offer.
-The hero of the website is themselves.
-Instead the hero of the website should be your customer and their specific wants and needs.
+The hero of the website is them.
+Instead, the hero of the website should be your customer and their specific wants and needs.

 There is no clear next step to take

-In order to turn a visitor into a lead you have to take that person down a clear path.
+To turn a visitor into a lead, you have to take that person down a clear path.
 There has to be a clear next step for them to take.
-Hopefully one that will directly lead to solving that person’s problem.
+Hopefully, one that will directly lead to solving that person’s problem.
 The key is to think through the visitor’s need.
-Find out what mode they are in.
+Find out what they are thinking.
 And then give them a clear next step that solves their immediate problem.

 The website is trying to get them to do more than one thing at a time

 As the Confucius saying goes: “Man who chases two rabbits catches none.”

 Your website should have one main primary action you want visitors to take and should not confuse the visitor with too many requests.
 In the book The Paradox of Choice, Barry Schwartz talks about a study that was done where free samples of jam were given out at a grocery store.
 Four types of jam were available, and 22% of samplers ended up buying a jar of jam.
 In the second sample, 12 types of jam were available, and only 8% of samplers ended up buying a jar of jam.
 When too many choices are given, the safest choice becomes doing nothing.